 How Clients Use P2P Sites

-When a client is looking for a voice talent on a P2P site they will usually do one of two things – or both: They may search the talent roster, listen to demos and contact the talent directly to inquire of their interest to work on the client’s project.
+When a client is looking for a voice talent on a P2P site they will usually do one of two things – or both: They may search the talent roster, listen to demos and contact the talent directly to inquire of their interest to work on the client’s project (although many of the P2P sites prevent that from happening).
 Or, they might list their project on the website and wait for voice talents to respond with their information and/or customized auditions.
 Each method has its strengths and drawbacks.

 When responding to a request for an audition, what factors will get an audition listened to or rejected?